Last updated on May 15th, 2018 at 10:50 am

 The more direct heat that is applied during your vaping session, raises the risk of burning the product rather than producing the desired cloud of vapor steam.
 There is also the added risk of contributing even more restrictions upon the air flow pass as the accumulated moisture builds within your device gathering in the product, the filters, and logging the available space of the air flow channels.

 The last actual step of the vape bowl packing formula is the actual act of tamping the herb down into your bowl.
 That is self-explanatory considering the term ‘packing’ your bowl.
 The trick to this step is once again targeted balance.
-There must be a certain amount of resistance in the airflow for the drawn in air to heat appropriately so that it accumulates enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
+There must be a certain amount of resistance in the airflow for the drawn in air to heat appropriately.
+This helps it accumulate enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
 That makes it necessary for you to pack the ground herb into your bowl rather firmly but not tight.
 This will also aide the process of even burn ratio across the bowl and slow down the effects of burning up the product to rapidly.

 Well that about sums up the actual process of perfectly packing your oven for gaining the benefit from attaining the optimal level of perfection through your vaping journey.
 The last strong point to be considered here is the maintenance of the device.
 It is always best to keep your unit thoroughly clean per the manufacturer’s guidelines.
 Keeping the oven and the rest of the unit clean will aide in the prevention of transfer flavors from one brand of product to the next.
 This will also circumvent the accumulation of residual oils from building up.
 This could cause the unit to strenuously overheat as the reins themselves will collect the heat rather than reflect it.
 This also will cause the unit to pull too much power and reduce the power that your heating unit draws.
 This not only affects the quality of your dry herb vaping, it comes with the serious threat of igniting the battery or the device from the heat of accumulation as the oils and the battery heat up unnaturally.